- Reference >

 If the operand does not resolve to an array, null, or missing, the aggregation operation as a whole errors.

-For example, create a test collection example2
+For example, create a test collection example2 with the following

 documents: